Dans-labs/dariah/docs/Concepts/Model.md

 ###### `fixed` ######

-A fixed field can assigned a value, and after that it is frozen.
+A fixed field can be assigned a value, and after that it is frozen.
 If a field is fixed, the user interface will be informed to not provide edit controls for it, and the server will be instructed not to modify this field.